berkcengiz/b3_starter_fe/README.md

 ## Gulp Create New Task

-- where is my scss file
+- Where is my scss file
-- pass that file through sass compiler
+- Pass that file through sass compiler
-- where do I save the compiled css ?
+- Where do I save the compiled css ?
-- stream changes to all browser
+- Stream changes to all browser

 ## This Will Be Improved In The New Version